olafwrieden/azure-kusto-microhack/README.md

 Contoso is a supply chain logistics company that runs a fleet of ships, trucks, and cargo planes to transport and deliver goods around the world.
 Some of the world’s largest enterprises rely on Contoso’s logistics capabilities to deliver goods to their end customers.
 Contoso has invested in connecting its fleet with sensors that measure temperature, pressure, humidity, tilt, shock, and light exposure inside its fleet.
 These sensors emit telemetry data every 1 minute, property data whenever there is a change in the device property, and command data whenever a new command is executed.

-Contoso is looking for a suitable data storage and analytical solution that provides out-of-the-box integration with Azure IoT services such as IoT Hub, Event Hubs as well as can read data from Storage Accounts.
+Contoso is looking for a suitable data storage and analytical solution that provides out-of-the-box integration with Azure IoT services such as Azure IoT Hub, Azure Event Hubs and can read data from Azure Storage Accounts and Amazon S3 Buckets.
 Contoso is developing a SaaS application that will allow its customers to track, trace and monitor their shipments.
 Contoso wants to offer out-of-the-box visualizations with interactive capabilities to enable its customers to drill-in/drill-out of the data.
 Contoso will offer its customers to view and analyze the last 1 month of data.
 Contoso will retain every customer’s data for up to 1 year.
 Contoso wants to offer blazing fast loading of visualizations to its customers.
 Additionally, a team of data scientists at Contoso are required to perform advanced analytics on the data to detect anomalies, forecast trends, and bring in external data sources to enrich the IoT telemetry.

-This Microhack walks through the steps of designing, creating, and configuring Azure Data Explorer clusters, keeping in mind these requirements.
-Once the cluster is deployed, this MicroHack enlists the steps to ingest data into ADX databases and tables using various integration methods such as One-Click ingestion from common data sources.
+This microhack walks through the steps of designing, creating, and configuring Azure Data Explorer clusters, keeping in mind these requirements.
+Once the cluster is deployed, this microhack enlists the steps to ingest data into a KQL databases using various integration methods such as One-Click ingestion from common data sources.
 As your new ADX skills are put to the test, you can refer back to these requirements or think about them as anecdotes for your own business challenges.

 ## Pre-requisites